Find Affordable College Courses

 The average amount in student loans that CE majors at Rasmussen University - Florida take out is $24,861.

-Out of the 14 schools in Florida that were part of this year’s ranking, Embry-Riddle Aeronautical University - Daytona Beach landed the # 3 spot on the list.
-Located in the small city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit college with a medium-sized student population.
+A rank of #3 on this year’s list means Embry-Riddle Aeronautical University - Daytona Beach is a great place for computer engineering students.
+Located in the small city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit college with a moderately-sized student population.

 While working on their degree, CE majors at Embry-Riddle Daytona Beach accumulate an average of around $25,662 in student debt.